alaffin12/stackedit/1. Back to Sigil/1! Party off the rails.md

 **Ahmaz**
 *Tone:* Sharp, clipped.
 Military-like.
 Frustrated.

 Ahmaz is not happy.
 The party behaved recklessly and have put him in a difficult situation.
 Worse still, the party is advocating for the correct solution.
 However their actions have stained that viewpoint.
+Will openly criticize the party - for acting carelessly and without thought.
+But he will also advocate for action - essentially saying they are right and that waiting for the universe to save the Lambent Zenith is foolish.

 **Daveras:** Is still depressed at the loss of his friends.
 Is fatalistic enough that he will go along with whatever is proposed, but personally believes hunkering down is the best option.